Aomori Prefecture: 3 Recommended Wineries and Cider Breweries! Introducing wine and cider from this apple-producing region!

-Aomori, the northernmost region of Honshu, is famous for its apples, but it also produces a large amount of grapes, with 50% of the grapes in the prefecture being produced in three areas in the central and northern parts of the prefecture, including Tsuruta Town, Nanbu Town, and Hirakawa Town.
+Aomori, the northernmost prefecture on Honshu, is famous for its apples, but it also produces a lot of grapes, with three areas in the central and northern parts of the prefecture, including Tsuruta Town, Nanbu Town, and Hirakawa Town, producing 50% of the prefecture's grapes

-Most of the grapes used were local varieties such as Steuben and Campbell Early, but recently European wine varieties such as Merlot and Pinot Noir have also been produced in various parts of the prefecture.
+These grapes were mainly local varieties such as Steuben and Campbell Early, but recently European wine varieties such as Merlot and Pinot Noir have also been grown in various parts of the prefecture

-The six prefectures of Tohoku are famous for their sake breweries that make use of their delicious water, and Aomori Prefecture also makes use of the delicious water that springs from places such as the World Heritage Site Shirakami Mountains to make wine.
+The six Tohoku prefectures are known for their delicious sake, which is made possible by the delicious water they use.
+Aomori Prefecture also uses the delicious water that springs from the Shirakami Mountains, a World Heritage Site, to make wine

-This winery started growing grapes on the Shimokita Peninsula in 1998, and has brewing facilities in two locations within the prefecture.
+This winery began growing grapes on the Shimokita Peninsula in 1998 and has brewing facilities in two locations within the prefecture

-MK Vineyard in Mutsu City produces Shimokita Wine, a red Pinot Noir wine, and Factory 2 in Owani Town produces Tsugaru Wine, a white wine made from Steuben grapes grown within the prefecture.
-Masu.
+MK Vineyard in Mutsu City produces a red Pinot Noir wine called Shimokita Wine, and the Second Factory in Owani Town produces a white wine called Tsugaru Wine using Steuben grapes grown in the prefecture

-In addition to the two representative brands, they also sell white, red, and rosé wines made from different types of grapes, as well as sparkling wine, apple sparkling wine, and apricot wine.
+In addition to the two flagship brands, the winery also sells white, red, and rosé wines made from different grape varieties, as well as sparkling wine, apple sparkling wine, and apricot wine

 Shimokita Wine Ryo (Red: 100% Pinot Noir)

-Pinot Noir, grown in the Shimokita Peninsula, is a red wine with a silky texture and aroma similar to strawberry jam, with little bitterness and a good balance of fruit and acidity.
+Pinot Noir grown on the Shimokita Peninsula is a red wine with a silky texture and a strawberry jam-like aroma, and is low in astringency with a good balance of fruitiness and acidity

 Tsugaru Wine White Steuben (White: 100% Steuben)

-This is a white wine that has the scent of sweet flower nectar, and has a sweet and sour taste, but has a dry and light taste, making it easy to drink too much.
-It goes well with seafood and can be enjoyed with sashimi and sushi.
+This white wine has a sweet floral nectar aroma and a sweet and sour taste, but is also dry and light to drink, making it easy to drink too much.
+It pairs well with seafood, making it a great pairing with sashimi or sushi

 Information